dtzxporter/ModmeWiki/wiki/apps/Legion.md

 ## ⚠️ Notice:
 - SE* formats (SEModel, SEAnim are preferred over any other export format and have guaranteed compatibility).
+- Legion is considered *feature* complete, and will only receive updates that improve compatibility with new seasons.

 ## 🖥️ Desktop Wallpaper:
 - A slick wallpaper for Legion (By @Spooky_Sal): [Download](https://mega.nz/#!1dh2yaBY!krhTFxou3eYwrl98XVnS40fvUS69wVMVm4pLd8Oo-GM)